When is the BEST Time to Visit Moraine Lake?

 Moraine Lake in July

 July is peak season in Banff and easily one of the best times to visit Moraine Lake.
 You can expect the lake to be melted by now, and scrambles like Tower of Babel are good to go.
 However, you’ll need to wait a bit to attempt and get up to Sentinel Pass, Eiffel Peak, and Mt.
 Temple.
-The easiest Moraine Lake hike you can do right now is go up the Rockpile trail or walk around the Lake Moraine lakeshore.
+The easiest hike you can do right now is go up the Rockpile Trail or walk around the Lake Moraine Lakeshore.

 By mid-July, Consolation Lakes should be thawed and are also a great easy trip out.
 July also means the crowds are insane, especially at Canada’s most famous photo point.

-You can expect Moraine Lake to be busy from 5:30am to 7pm at night.
+You can expect Moraine Lake to be busy all day.
 Still, July provides visitors with almost 17 hours of daylight, so there’s plenty of time to enjoy all that Lake Moraine has to offer.
-It’s a great time to take a canoe out on Moraine Lake.
+It’s a great time to hop on a sunrise shuttle or take a canoe out on Moraine Lake.

 Moraine Lake in August

 Getting to Moraine Lake is still an issue in August, and you are pretty much looking at the same struggles you were in July.
-To avoid complications we recommend the Moraine Lake Shuttle operated by Parks Canada.
+To avoid complications, we recommend the Moraine Lake Shuttle operated by Parks Canada.
 This guarantees you get to Moraine Lake at a certain time.
-It’s also possible to book a Moraine Lake sunrise service offered by private tour companies.
+It’s also possible to book a Moraine Lake sunrise service with private companies like the Moraine Lake Bus Company.

 Moraine Lake in September